thompsonel11/E_Commerce_Back_End/README.md

 ## Demos

-* The following link demonstrates how to create the schema from the MySQL shell, how to seed the database from the command line, how to start the application’s server.
+* The following link demonstrates how to create the schema from the MySQL shell, how to seed the database from the command line, and how to start the application’s server.

     https://drive.google.com/file/d/14fVySE-hh2CGymqv6AgMCxwMHU0oYG9r/view